DazHaze/RPSLS-Code-Institute-Project-2/README.md

 Website - [Rock Paper Scissors Lizard Spock](https://dazhaze.github.io/RPSLS-Code-Institute-Project-2/)

+## Description

+Click the link above to play rock, paper, scissors, lizard, spock!
+It is a game of chance with two game modes.
+Give it a go and see if you can beat the computer, Goodluck!

 ## What is this website for?

 This website is being created to demonstrate my knowledge of JavaScript and manipulating the DOM after my second module in CodeInstitute.